 You'll start finding ideas nobody else has found because not many people dig deep for good ideas.

-Maybe one out of a million company has a growth hack, but it won't be your company.
+One out of a million company might have a successful growth hack, but it won't be your company.
 Growth isn't a rocket ship sail boat - it's a climbing wall.

 At the bottom of a climbing wall there is no magical viral growth cheat code that instantly launches you to the top.
 Climbing is hard, and it's hard all the way up.
 Every step takes effort and attention.
 If you stop climbing, you stop progressing.

 "I hand tailored more than 1,000 emails to blogs.
 It took me five months of doing it every day.
 They didn't respond, so I would tweet them, I would Facebook message them, I'd send SoundCloud messages, I'd send another email.
 Then I'd try and find another contact.
 And we're still sort of doing this today.
 Those 250 blogs and labels didn't come overnight."

-If Courtland said there may or may not be a multimillion dollar diamond in his apartment, you'd probably give up a lot easier.
-You're much less confident in the outcome, so of course you'll give up when the going gets tough.
+If Courtland said there "may or may not" be a $3M dollar diamond in his apartment, you'd probably give up a lot easier.
+If you're less confident in the outcome, of course you'll give up when the work get hard.

 Apart from content marketing, are there others ways to get early traction?

 It depends a lot on your target customers.
 Everyone knows about the default places to launch, like Hacker News and Product Hunt, but that's all most people know about.

 Is your audience indie game developers?
 Spend a lot of time with them.
-Learn what influencers they care about, where they hang out online (watering holes), and where they get their news.
+Learn what influencers they care about, where they hang out online (Amy Hoy's "watering holes"), and where they get their news.

 Google is a great channel, but every customer segment has its own places online where they get new content.